alex-gherega/clojure-env-setup/README.md

 ![](https://github.com/alex-gherega/clojure-env-setup/blob/master/elcljrepl.png)

-f. now open the project file src/torunament.clj
+f. now open the project file src/tournament.clj

-g. you should see the code highlighted; hitting C-c C-k (hold Ctrl and press c then k) should compile your code; tryout matching and highlighting matchign parans;
+g. you should see the code highlighted; hitting C-c C-k (hold Ctrl and press c then k) should compile your code; tryout matching and highlighting matching parans;

-h. your done! cheers :)
+h. you're done! cheers :)

 This project is publicly licesened under a creative commons license: